 The suction in the backfill is measured with Wescor psychrometers.
 Most of the psychrometers yield suction values between 2500 and 3500 kPa at the start of the test, which correspond to the initial suction at a water ratio in the backfill of 12%.
 Some sensors have clearly being wetted to almost fully saturation (suction below 1500 kPa) very short after the start of the test.
 These sensors (WFA12, WFA20, and WFA27) are placed close the rock surface.
 A decrease in suction and thus a wetting of the backfill was indicated by the rest of the sensors until the closing of drainage of the tunnel.
 All of the still working sensors were after this event showing a quicker decrease in suction.
-None of the installed sensors are giving reliable values at the end of this measuring period.
+None of the installed sensors are giving reliable values.